 Tolerate: Heavy Shade

-Easily grown in average, medium, well-drained soils in part shade to full shade.
-Prefers moist, rich, organic soils.
-Tolerates wet soils.
-Spreads by stolons to form an attractive ground cover, but is easily controlled.
+Easily grown in average, medium moisture, well-drained soils in part shade to full shade.
+Prefers moist, acidic, organically rich soils in sun-dappled part shade.
+Tolerates full sun only if grown in consistently moist soils.
+Spreads by rhizomes to form an attractive ground cover, but is easily controlled.
 Remove spent flower stems for best ground cover appearance.
 Easily grown from seed and may self-seed in the garden.

 No serious insect or disease problems.
 Some susceptibility to mildew.

 Ground cover for woodland gardens, native plant gardens or naturalized areas.
 Edging for woodland paths.
 Also may be used in shaded areas of border fronts or rock gardens.